scoobiii/velox/README.md

 Odoo
 ----

-Odoo is a suite of web based open source business apps.
+Velox is a suite of web based open source odoo business apps.

-The main Odoo Apps include an <a href="https://www.odoo.com/page/crm">Open Source CRM</a>,
+The main Velox Apps include an <a href="https://www.odoo.com/page/crm">Open Source CRM</a>,
 <a href="https://www.odoo.com/app/website">Website Builder</a>,
 <a href="https://www.odoo.com/app/ecommerce">eCommerce</a>,
 <a href="https://www.odoo.com/app/inventory">Warehouse Management</a>,